Postoperative Diet Guide

 1. Clear liquid diet (3 – 5 Days)

 After your surgery, your doctor will let you know when your body is ready for clear liquids.
-When your doctors approves, you’ll start a diet consisting of:
+When your doctor approves, you’ll start a diet consisting of:

 - Clear broth